Courses

 Description

 Covers the basic concepts of computer organization using a computer platform or a simulator and the corresponding assembly language.
-Topics include Boolean algebra, logic gates, registers, memory models, CPU structures, basic assembly instructions, procedures, stack frames, and interrupt handling.
+Topics include Boolean algebra, logic gates, registers, memory models, CPU structures, procedures, stack frames, and interrupt handling.

 CDA 3200 Digital Systems & Architecture - 3 credit(s)